The SHARK Lab is reviewing graduate student applications for Fall 2027!

 Doctoral Research Assistant

-Frances (she/her) is a second-year Clinical Psychology doctoral student.
+Frances (she/her) is a fourth-year Clinical Psychology doctoral student.
 She received her BA in Psychological and Brain Sciences from George Washington University in 2019.
 She has worked on research with youth with food allergy and diabetes, and patients on the inpatient psychiatric unit.
 Some of her research interests include anxiety disorders, caregiver-child relationships, health disparities, and intervention development for youth with medical conditions.

 Doctoral Research Assistant

-Mary Rose is a first-year Clinical Psychology doctoral student.
+Mary Rose is a third-year Clinical Psychology doctoral student.
 She received her BA in Psychology from Brown University in 2022.
 Prior to attending CUA, Mary Rose worked as a research coordinator at the Georgetown Lombardi Cancer Center, where she managed multiple projects related to parent-child communication about hereditary and late-stage parental cancer.
 Her research interests include parent-child communication, family functioning, and children's social, emotional, and cognitive development in the context of chronic illness.

 Undergraduate Research Assistant

-Julia is a psychology BA major at CUA.
+Julia is a junior psychology BA major at CUA.
 She is interested in the prenatal and developmental risk factors that lead to a mental illness.
 In the future she would like to continue research on the development of mental illnesses.
 She is excited to learn more from volunteering at the SHARK lab!

 Undergraduate Research Assistant